maihd/maicstyle/README.md

 # MaiHD's C/C++ programming style

-## Notes
+## Disclaimer

-- TLDR: Just learn and use Odin language.
-It's have the same mindset and features what I want.
+- TLDR: Just learn and use Odin programming language.
+It have the same mindset and features what I want.
 - I'm still learning and practicing for better as C/C++.
 Ideas and opinions may wrong.
 - Mai English is not good, if You find the typos, wrong words and wrong meanings, please help!
 - Some Mai projects will follow its own style (but not too different from this style) for special reasons.
 Ex: vectormath